google/flax/docs/design_notes/module_lifecycle.rst

 Top-level Modules
 *****************

 When a Module instance is created at the "top-level", it will be in an "unbound" state - that is, it has no variables attached.
 "Top-level" means it is not constructed as a sub-Module inside another Module class.
 Apart from calling ``init`` and ``apply``, there is not much you can do with an unbound Module.
-Note also that ``setup`` is not called on unbound Modules, so you can really only access the construction arguments.
+Note also that ``setup`` is not called on unbound Modules, so you can only access the construction arguments.
 Refer to the :ref:`Future work` section to learn how this might change in the future.

-Why are top-level modules always unbound?
+Why are top-level Modules always unbound?
 ===============================================

 When we call ``apply``, a copy of the top-level Module is created which will actually hold the variables and PRNG sequences.
 This stateful, "bound", clone only exists while we are executing the apply method.
-The reason for this is that if you create a stateful object and destroy it before the apply function returns, the ``apply`` function itself behaves like a pure function (pure means if you put the same arguments in, it will return the same outputs).
+The reason for this is that if you create a stateful object and destroy it before the apply function returns, the ``apply`` function itself behaves like a pure function.
+A pure function has two constraints:

+#.
+If you put the same arguments in, it will return the same outputs
+#.
+It does not change anything outside the function.
+This means you cannot manipulate stateful objects that are accessible outside the pure function.

 Pure functions have many advantages but when using JAX they are often essential.
 For example, most code requires compilation using ``jax.jit`` to be fast and once you created a Module you probably want to optimize its parameters using ``jax.grad``.
 However, these APIs expect a pure function and don't work on stateful bound ``Module`` instances directly.
 Moreover, pure functions allow for flexible interoperability with other libraries.
 For example, We recommend `Optax <https://github.com/deepmind/optax>`_ for optimizing parameters.
 The optimizers in Optax expect and return a PyTree of JAX arrays to optimize, just like the ``apply`` function of a Linen Module.

 Cloning
 ===============================================

 To make this approach work reliably we need well-defined cloning behavior.
 Rather than relying on a complex nested cloning procedure like Python's ``deepcopy``, Flax enforces that a ``Module`` is exactly defined by its construction arguments.
 Therefore cloning a Module reduces to calling the constructor with its original construction arguments.
-Because ``Module`` acts as an immutable dataclass, the construction arguments are mapped 1:1 to instance attributes.
+Because ``Module`` acts as an immutable dataclass, the construction arguments are mapped directly to instance attributes.
+Non-construction attributes that are computed in ``setup`` or ``__post_init__`` should also depend only on the construciton arguments to ensure a well-defined clone.

 Bind
 ===============================================

 Sometimes it's useful to have a bound, top-level Module without having to wrap the code in a function.
 For example: to interact with a Module inside a Jupyter notebook.
 The `bind <https://flax.readthedocs.io/en/latest/flax.linen.html?highlight=bind#flax.linen.Module.bind>`_ method returns a bound clone with an unlimited lifetime.
 The downside of this is that you cannot combine it with JAX transformations or integrate it into a vanilla JAX codebase that expects stateless code.
+For example, `Optax <https://github.com/deepmind/optax>`_ can optimze a Pytree of parameters but it cannot directly optimize a bound ``Module`` instance created with ``.bind`` (because that's not a Pytree).
+Thus, you cannot combine the ``bind`` API with a functional optimizer API like Optax.

 Setup